italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 Trust Negotiation
 -----------------

-This section explains the ways of mutual recognition between RP and OP, the ways for the Leaves to recognize each other inside the same Federation and to obtain each other's Metadata.
+This section explains the ways of mutual recognition between RP and OP, the ways for the Leaves to recognize each other inside the same Federation and get each other's Metadata.

 Relying Party